***Last updated April 2026***

 - Too Many Ads or Popups: Packing your site with too many affiliate banners or intrusive popups can hurt both rankings and user trust.
 A cleaner, less cluttered look typically keeps visitors around longer.

 - Google’s Site Quality Checks: Affiliate websites are getting extra attention, especially after updates like Google’s helpful content and product review guidelines.
 Your content needs to be original, trustworthy, and truly helpful for people trying to make buying decisions.
+Basically if you would read it to learn about the topic it covers you’re probably doing well, but if you’d be embarrassed to show it to your idols then it may be time to step it up and improve the quality.

 Unique Content and Real Opinions